 Two days after receiving my B.A. in Psychology from Dartmouth College, I put on my blue jeans and went to work at the cattle feed yard.
 Although my years as a “city kid” left me with little preparation for working in the cattle business, my years of disciplined athletic training gave me both the mental and physical toughness that I needed to learn to care for cattle and work with Mother Nature.
 Right from the beginning, I found tremendous satisfaction from the knowledge that I was not only working hard to care for animals, but I was literally ‘feeding the world’.

-Seventeen years later, I am the “boss lady” of the cattle feed yard and still spend my days in blue jeans and boots.
+Eighteen years later, I am the “boss lady” of the cattle feed yard and still spend my days in blue jeans and boots.
 In 2009, I was awarded the Beef Quality Assurance Producer of the Year Award for the volunteer work that I do promoting beef farmer education in cattle care (animal welfare), and food safety.
 In 2013 I was voted to Vance Publishing’s 40 under 40 in Agriculture, and in 2014 I was awarded Beef Magazine’s Trail Blazer Award — both awards for my work in consumer outreach through this blog site.
 I am a member of the Tyson Fresh Meats Animal Well-being Committee for Farm Check, the National Beef Quality Assurance Advisory Committee, a Director of the Nebraska State Beef Council, and an avid advocate for the cattle industry.
 I greet each day’s challenges with a smile knowing that I am using the gifts and talents that were bestowed upon me to both improve the welfare of the United States cattle herd and the safety of the beef that they produce.